-We are fortunate enough to be part of an amazing online community of Worldschooling families, (with over 18,000 members), and when we arrive at a new destination, the very first thing I do is post a question in our group – “Who is in ***?”
+We are fortunate enough to be part of an amazing online community of Worldschooling families, and when we arrive at a new destination, the very first thing I do is post a question in our group – “Who is in ***?”
 Often this starts a run of comments from people who have already settled in, some that are about to leave and others that are arriving shortly.
 Meet ups are quickly set up, and new friendships begin to grow.

 Worldschooling is an interesting concept and one that is entirely foreign to so many.
 For a lot of people, the idea of travelling the world full time and schooling your kids along the way is so far outside of their comfort zone that they truly don’t, or can’t, understand the passion for travel and the excitement it brings.

 But other world schooling families just get it.
 They understand how you feel and the adventure you enjoy, and this bond helps friendships evolve so much quicker than they might otherwise do.
 Who else would understand the excitement of arriving at a new destination, the strange feeling of waking up in the middle of the night not knowing where you are, or the constant struggle of figuring out what day of the week it is?
 How many other families would laugh with you at the joy of using squat toilets for the first time, be excited to discover each other’s cultural differences and laugh at those strange things that we all take for granted?
 And who else would come together and watch while their kids become engrossed in discussions with each other about the evolution of dinosaurs, favourite countries they’ve visited, the development cycle of an unborn baby, or the best way to hang out online together in the future when they are separated being in different countries?